OWASP/DevGuide/docs/en/04-design/02-web-app-checklist/06-digital-identity.md

     which users must re-authenticate
 6. Supplement standard session management for sensitive server-side operations, like account management, by requiring and validating anti-forgery tokens (CSRF tokens) for each request that may change application state or execute an action
+7. If long authenticated sessions are allowed, periodically re-validate a user's authorization
+8. The application must support termination of sessions when authorization ceases
+9. Application administrators should be able to terminate active sessions and authentication codes and -tokens and users should be able to terminate their active sessions

 #### References